-Private Guided Backpacking
+Private Guided Trekking

 Custom Programs in the San Juans

-Backpacking and Backcountry Overnight Trips -
+Trekking and Backcountry Overnight Trips -

 We can arrange a number of trips depending on the time frame, age, and experience of your group.
 We require that we maintain a maximum 4 persons per 1 San Juan Mountain Guide for non-technical or climbs of low technical requirements, and a maximum 2:1 ratio for climbs of a technical nature.
 We can arrange trips and programs for individuals (1:1) – or for groups as large as 12.

 Our guides and trip leaders are the most highly experienced professionals in the area, and can lead you and your group on a backcountry adventure you won’t soon forget!
+The Weminuche Wilderness and the San Juan Mountains represent a sublime destination for a backcountry trekking trip.
+There are a number of inspiring destinations and itinerary options we can design for you or your group.

 Contact our office today or submit a trip inquiry to start planning your trip today!

-Multiple program options and itineraries exist for guided backpacking in the San Juans.
+Multiple program options and itineraries exist for guided trekking in the San Juans.
 We specialize in organizing unique itineraries and routes throughout the range – including the incomparable Weminuche Wilderness.
 Whether you would like to organize custom dates for one of our regular program options – such as the Best of the Weminuche Trip – or you would like us to create a trip for you that is specific to you or your groups needs/desires, we have the experience and access to put it together!!

 Just a quick word to say thanks for all you did to make my past several days truly rewarding. – D. Mrozek